-In 2000, the Company adopted the 2000 Stock Plan, which was amended in 2004 (Amended 2000 Plan), and terminated in 2010.
-As of December 31, 2016, no options were available for future issuance under the Amended 2000 Plan, as the remaining options outstanding under the Amended 2000 Plan expired in June 2016.
+In 2000, the Company adopted the 2000 Stock Plan, which was amended in 2004 ("Amended 2000 Plan"), and terminated in 2010.
+As of December 31, 2017, no options were available for future issuance under the Amended 2000 Plan, as the remaining options outstanding under the Amended 2000 Plan expired in June 2016.

-In June 2010, the Company's stockholders approved the 2010 Equity Incentive Plan, which was amended in 2014 (Amended 2010 Plan).
+In June 2010, the Company's stockholders approved the 2010 Equity Incentive Plan, which was amended and restated in 2014 and amended again in 2017 ("Amended 2010 Plan").
 The Amended 2010 Plan authorizes the board of directors or the compensation committee of the board of directors to grant a broad range of awards including stock options, stock appreciation rights, restricted stock, performance-based awards, and restricted stock units.
 Under the Amended 2010 Plan, 400,000 shares were initially reserved for issuance.
 In June 2014, the Company's stockholders approved an amendment increasing the number of shares reserved for issuance by 150,000 shares.
+In December 2017, the Company's stockholders approved an amendment increasing the number of shares reserved for issuance by an additional 200,000 shares.
 In addition, the terms of the Amended 2010 Plan provide for an automatic annual increase in the share reserve of 50,000 on January 1 of each year.
-The Amended 2010 Plan has a 10 year term and provides for annual option grants or other awards to non-employee directors to acquire up to 4,000 shares and for a one-time grant of an option or other award to a non-employee director to acquire up to 12,000 shares upon initial appointment or election to the board of directors.
+The Amended 2010 Plan has a 10-year term and provides for annual option grants or other awards to non-employee directors to acquire up to 40,000 shares and for a one-time grant of an option or other award to a non-employee director to acquire up to 120,000 shares upon initial appointment or election to the board of directors.
 The term of options granted under the Amended 2010 Plan may not exceed ten years.
 The term of all incentive stock options granted to a person who, at the time of grant, owns stock representing more than 10% of the voting power of all classes of the Company's stock may not exceed five years.